 Author Ray Edinger was born in Upstate New York and raised on Long Island.
 He studied at the Rochester Institute of Technology where he earned his bachelors degree.
 Following graduation, he spent the next thirty-six years as a scientist in the field of photographic and imaging science with the Eastman Kodak Company and then with Heidelberg Digital.

-Now retired from his scientific endeavors, Ray is occupied not only with his writing and bibliophilic interests but also with travel and has visited more than sixty countries around the globe from Albania to Vietnam.
+Now retired from his scientific endeavors, Ray is occupied not only with his writing and bibliophilic interests but also with travel and has made no less than fifty trips abroad, visiting more than sixty countries around the globe from Albania to Vietnam.
 He lives with his wife and fellow traveling companion Yvonne in Rochester, New York.
 Ray is President Emeritus of the Bibliophile Society of Rochester where he was a Trustee of the Fellowship of American Bibliophilic Societies.
 In 2003 Ray received the Bibliophile Society's "Book Person-of-the-Year Award" in recognition of his significant contributions to the Rochester book scene.
 For ten years he served as editor of the Genesee Valley Chapter of the New York Civil Liberties Union newsletter.